fred-ai-security/ai-security-assurance-labs/static-analysis/hashing/hashing-model-integrity.md

 # Model Integrity Verification Using SHA-256 Hashing

-This document explains how to use SHA-256 hashing to verify the integrity of AI model files such as `.gguf`, `.safetensors`, tokenizer files, and supporting assets.
+This document describes how SHA-256 hashing is used to verify the integrity of AI model files, including `.gguf`, `.safetensors`, tokenizer files, and related assets.
 Hashing ensures that files have not been modified, tampered with, or corrupted during download, transfer, or storage.

 ---

-## Why Hashing Matters in AI Model Security
+## Importance of Hashing in AI Model Security

-Hashing provides a reliable way to detect:
+Cryptographic hashing provides a reliable method to detect:

-- Silent model corruption
+- Silent file corruption
 - Supply-chain tampering
-- Replacement of model files with malicious versions
+- Replacement of model artifacts with malicious versions
-- Accidental modification of files
+- Accidental modification
-- Unexpected changes between testing stages
+- Unexpected drift between evaluation stages

-Hashes act as a **fingerprint** for every model artifact.
+A SHA-256 hash serves as a unique fingerprint for each artifact.

-If a hash changes — the file has changed.
+If a file’s hash changes, the file itself has changed.

-Hashing is used during:
+Hash verification is typically performed during:

-1. **Stage 1 – Model Intake**
+- Stage 1 — Model Intake
-2. **Stage 2 – Pre-execution validation**
+- Stage 2 — Pre-execution validation
-3. **Before red teaming**
+- Red-teaming preparation
-4. **Before deployment**
+- Deployment readiness checks
-5. **Continuous monitoring**
+- Ongoing monitoring and provenance validation

 ---

 ## Generating SHA-256 Hashes in PowerShell

-To hash a single model file:
+To hash a single file:

 ```
 Get-FileHash "C:\AI_SECURITY_LABS\stage1_intake\model.gguf" -Algorithm SHA256